ohmpatel1997/double-entry-ledger/README.md

 You can now access the API at `http://localhost:9400/`.
-You can see all the API listed there. mainily we will be focusing on three apis.
+You can see all the API listed there.